ace-design/JustificationDiagram/README.md

 ## KickStart

-If you want to see the kisk start, [go here](https://github.com/Nicolas-Corbiere/TestProjet/blob/master/KickStart.md).
+If you want to see the quick start, [go here](https://github.com/Nicolas-Corbiere/TestProjet/blob/master/KickStart.md).

 Or see the test project used [here](https://github.com/Nicolas-Corbiere/TestProjet).